strongloop-bluemix/boilerplates/README.md

 the world.
 They need to replace their existing desktop reservation system with a new mobile app.

-### What is the end user experience?
+### End user experience

-As a traveller with a limited budget, I need to be able to rent cars for an upcoming trips, so I can use them for my business trips then return them to avoid paying full price.

-Currently I have to make reservations from my laptop.
-Since my job is always on the trip, it isn't practical from me to always pull out my laptop to rent cars.
-I need to be able to find the closest available cars wherever I am and from my phone.
+The app enables customers to find the closest available cars using the i-Car app on a smartphone.

-I should be able to open the i-Car Rentals App on my iPhone and see a map of nearby rental locations.
-I should be able to push a "list" button that takes me to a list of available cars in the area.
-This area should only include what is visible on the map that I can manipulate.
-I should be able to filter this list of cars by make, model, class, year and color.
+The app shows a map of nearby rental locations and get a list of available cars in the area shown on the map on my phone.
+In addition, I can filter the list of cars by make, model, class, year and color.

-Once I find the car I want to reserve I should be able to select it and enter the quantity I want to reserve.
-If I am not logged in the app should prompt me to register.
-The app should tell me if the quantity is available and if so that my reservation has been made.
+Once I find the car I want to reserve I can select it and enter the quantity I want to reserve.
+If I am not logged in the app prompts me to register.
+The app tells me if the quantity is available and if so that my reservation has been made.

 ### Features

- - Authenticates and verifies the identity of military officials.
+ - Authenticates and verifies customers' identities.
  - Securely exposes inventory data to mobile applications.
- - Allow users to find cars available **within a specific area**.
+ - Allow customers to find cars available **within a specific area**.
- - Allow users to reserve cars for rental.
+ - Allow customers to reserve cars for rental.

 ### REST APIs